Mindset: why is it so important in teaching for mastery?

 “Teachers just expect all children to get there, because they know they have to, because it’ll improve their life chances.”

-Convincing teachers that all children have the potential to achieve at mathematics, became Liam’s first goal.
-“The most important thing is changing the perspective of the teachers, addressing beliefs that limit children’s capacity to learn”
+Convincing teachers that all children have the potential to achieve at maths became Liam’s first goal.
+“The most important thing is changing the perspective of the teachers, addressing beliefs that limit children’s capacity to learn.”

 Teachers in Liam’s school are now seeing children who were previously identified as ‘low attaining’ thriving and achieving in the mastery climate.
-A particularly strong example of this is given by the Y3 teacher:
+A particularly strong example of this is given by the Year 3 teacher:

-“I’ve got a child that came up from Y2 with 1A but because she’s had access to the curriculum and not had a ceiling put on her learning, she is accessing the Y3 work – her problem is with recording at the moment but she can explain orally and I know she has a complete understanding because she can communicate it.“
+“I’ve got a child that came up from Year 2 with 1A but because she’s had access to the curriculum and not had a ceiling put on her learning, she is accessing the Year 3 work.
+Her problem is with recording at the moment but she can explain orally and I know she has a complete understanding because she can communicate it."

 … and challenging parents’ prejudices about maths ability

 Liam recognises the importance of parental mindset in the success of teaching for mastery.
 To this end, he has kept parents informed and on board every step of the way through the changes.
 When levels disappeared, the school held a big open evening, and now they hold six parent workshops annually in which parents are taken through developments in the maths curriculum.
 He has been clear with parents that children will not be accelerated on to content from the year ahead.
 Equally, he is clear that children should not be encouraged to think that some people ‘just can’t do maths’.